hyperledger-archives/grid/cli/man/grid-po-update.1.md

 ====

 `IDENTIFIER`
-: Either a UUID or an alternate ID of a purchase order.
+: Either a unique ID or an alternate ID of a purchase order.

 FLAGS
 =====